7 Best Gun Belts for Concealed Carry [2024 Guide] Home / Pistol 101 / Gun Belts for Concealed Carry

 So what if you have a larger waist?

-The Kore Essentials Tactical Belt is stiff enough for up to 44" waists.
+The Kore Tactical Belt is stiff enough for up to 44" waists.
 Their product page says it's for waists up to 54", but it fails the Gun Belt Challenge when it gets longer than 44".

 The downside?
 It looks like nylon on the outside, not leather.
 If you're wearing a suit or business casual, this belt adds a dash of Mall Ninja to your vibe.
 In a formal environment, wear a Beltman belt instead.
+Or use a "beltless" option like the Hunter Constantine Belt or the PHLster Enigma inside your waistband.
+Then you can wear whatever dress belt you want in your belt loops.

 Kore Essentials X3 Armortek 1.5" Belt